koonwen/The-C-Programming-Language-Exercises/README.md

 - A buffer on the other hand, is a sequence of data stored in memory.
 - A stream can be put in a buffer for easier handling.

-**Function declaration vs definition**
+**Declaration vs definition?**
 - A declaration is merely telling the program what the function returns, and its argument types.
 A function is usually declared before being used in another function/program by a function protype.
 If a function protoype is not found.
 The functions return and argument types are implicitly declared by the first use in the program.
 - A definition is the entire function code itself including it's argument variable names and it's body.
 - A definition will reserve storage space for a function whereas a declaration decribes what the properties of a function are.

-**Data types:**
+**Data types, Word sizes, Bits and Bytes:**
 - A word is a fixed size of data that a computer processor is able to handle as a unit.
 It is machine dependent such as having 32/64 bit machines that indicate the word size that it is able to process at one go
-- The main 4 data types are `char(1), int(2/4), float(4), double(8)`
+- The main 4 data types are `char(1), int(2/4), float(4), double(8)` (the bracket numbers are the number of bytes each data type reserves 1 byte = 8 bits)
 - An int is either a 2/4 bytes long dependent on the machine.
 - There are qualifiers such as short/long which tell compiler how to intepret the data sizes.
 Again a short and long is machine dependent.
 However the following rules apply. short <= int <= long
 - There are qualifiers `signed` and `unsigned` which alters the range of values taken by the data type.
 E.g. a char is 8bits long which translates to 256 different representations.
-An unsigned char ranges from 0-255 whilst a signed char ranges from -128 - 127
+An unsigned char ranges from 0-255 whilst a signed char ranges from -128 - 127.
+In general, most datatypes are defaulted to signed.
-- The way the processor treats signed datatypes is by using the (Twos complement machine) which finds the negative representation of a binary number as the inverted bits + 1.
+- The processor identifies signed datatypes by using the (Twos complement method) which finds the negative representation of a binary number as the inverted bits + 1.
 Therefore in a 3 bit system, 2 : 010 ~ inverted = 101 -> +1 = 110 : -2

 **Differences between an expression & statement:**
 - Expressions include variables, operators, callables, subscritors and anything that evaluates to some value.